Toonot/sysgoblin.github.io/_posts/2020-05-11-16Shop-Victim-Logs-Analysis.md

 These results go to show that commercial kits like 16Shop are highly targeted, effective and simple to use.
 This effectively lowers the bar for potential fraudsters wanting to make a quick buck.

-The information and IOC's within PhishingReel's weekly reports and daily posts should help you keep up to date with the latest developments and trends within the world of SaaS phishing kits, and hopefully reduce the risk of you or someone you know falling victim to these.
+The information and IOC's within PhishingReel's [weekly reports](https://sysgoblin.github.io/categories/#phishingreel-reports) and [daily gists](https://twitter.com/phishingreel) should help you keep up to date with the latest developments and trends within the world of SaaS phishing kits, and hopefully reduce the risk of you or someone you know falling victim to them.

 ---